Weizkee/Weizkee/README.md

   used in conditionals and loops
-    conditionals - deciding which path to take in a fork loop - deciding whether or not to continue the loop sometime in Boolean expressions we use variables with type bool, but it's not required in C every nonzero value is equivalent to true, and zero is false.
+    conditionals - deciding which path to take in a fork loop - deciding whether or not to continue the loop sometimes in Boolean expressions we use variables with type bool, but it's not required in C every nonzero value is equivalent to true, and zero is false.

   two main types of Boolean expressions